DM2-ND/CiteExplainer/index.md

 - A dataset is a conntected component if viewed as an undirected graph, which makes sure there are no isolated nodes and each node can always find a path to another node.
 - The size of most datasets is 1000 to 10000 nodes, the largest is no more than 20000 nodes, and the smallest is no less than 500 nodes.

+## Dataset Description
+### Summary of network statistics notation
+source_id | ID of the source paper of the k-hop graph.

 ### Dataset 1: node2vec.
 Community: Graph learning.
 Center: node2vec.
 TODO: ...